engrsaudkhan/predictions-saud-2/README.md

 # predictions-saud-2
-Graphical User Interface (GUI) for Estimating compressive strength of foam composite concrete containing fly ash

-This Graphical User Interface for Graphical User Interface (GUI) for Estimating compressive strength of foam composite concrete containing fly ash
+This is Graphical User Interface (GUI) for Estimating compressive strength of foam composite concrete containing fly ash

 I have made the GUI public for the usage and improvement of more similar problems and the sole purpose of research and development.